rust-lang/book/src/ch17-01-tasks.md

 Hello, async!
 ```

 Phew: we finally have some working async code!
-To understand why we needed this,
-let’s dig in a little more into what a `Future` actually is.
+Now we can answer that second
+question: what is a future anyway?
+That will also help us understand why we need
+a runtime to make this work.

-### Futures and runtimes
+### Futures

 Since `async fn` compiles to a return type with `impl Future<Output = …>`, we
 know that `Future` is a trait, with an associated type `Output`.
 The other part